 Theater in Asylum (TIA) is a New York-based theater company founded in 2010 to provide asylum to highly charged subjects and characters.
-With ensemble-driven performance we investigate to inspire curiosity, empathy, and action.
+With an ensemble-driven process and performance, we investigate to inspire curiosity, empathy, and action.
 We seek a freer world and believe theater is both the means and the ends.

-Next, Revolution in 1, a meditation on the cyclical nature of revolution, and #Coriolanus, a Twitter-filled investigation of Shakespeare’s play of populism vs. elitism, investigated the nature of leadership and popular uprise.
+For the next three years we worked at a rapid pace.
+2011’s Frankenstein brought Ray Kurzweil’s theories on the Singularity in conversation with Mary Shelley’s tale of creator and creation.
+2012’s Revolution in 1, a meditation on the cyclical nature of revolution, and 2013’s #Coriolanus, a Twitter-filled investigation of Shakespeare’s play of populism vs. elitism, both questioned the nature of leadership and popular uprise.

 In 2013 we premiered ¡Olé!, a flamenco-infused piece about an affair between Federico García Lorca and Salvador Dalí. ¡Olé! toured to the Chicago Fringe where it won the Audience Favorite Award, to the Rochester Fringe where it won Best Touring Production, and overseas to the Czech Republic.
 The Prague Fringe Review acclaimed, "Boldly offering the right kind of asylum to two significantly edgy masters, this is essential theater, and it is beautiful."